T2 road (Zambia): Lusaka Province

 Going south of Lusaka, the road is named Kafue Road.
-It goes for 45 km, through the town of Chilanga and the Shimabala Toll Plaza, to the industrial town of Kafue.
-Approximately 10 km after the Kafue Town Centre, the T2 Route crosses the Kafue River as the Kafue Bridge into Southern Province, entering Chikankata District.
+It goes for 45 km, through the town of Chilanga and the Shimabala Toll Plaza, to reach the industrial town of Kafue.
+Approximately 10 km after the Kafue town centre, the T2 route crosses the Kafue River as the Kafue Bridge into Southern Province, entering Chikankata District.

 Southern Province

 In Chikankata District (just after the Kafue River crossing), at a junction usually known as Turnpike, the T2 meets the north-eastern terminus of the Lusaka–Livingstone road (T1 road) from Mazabuka, Choma, Livingstone and the Victoria Falls (with links to Botswana, Namibia and north-western Zimbabwe).

-From the Livingstone Road (T1) junction, the T2 goes east-south-east for 79 km, following the Kafue River, to pass through a mountainous area and reach the town of Chirundu on the border with Zimbabwe (Zambezi River), where there is a bridge (Chirundu Bridge; built in 1939) to connect with the A1 Road (R3 Road) on the Zimbabwean side going to Harare.
+From the Livingstone Road (T1) junction, the T2 goes east-south-east for 79 km, following the Kafue River, to pass through a mountainous area and reach the town of Chirundu on the border with Zimbabwe (Zambezi River), where there is a bridge (Chirundu Bridge; built in 1939) to connect with the A1 road (R3 road) on the Zimbabwean side going to Harare.
 The village on the other side of the border is also named Chirundu.